 What can you do to get the most affordable car insurance possible, even if you don’t have a perfect driving record?

 Shopping around is important for many reasons.
 The biggest one has to do with how your auto insurance company treats you.
-Some companies will treat bad drivers drivers poorly or cancel coverage completely, but others may treat you far more kindly.
+Some companies will treat bad drivers poorly or cancel coverage completely, but others may treat you better.

 Doing what’s needed to minimize driving infractions, violations, and accidents is the best way to improve your driving record.
 This will better your chances of getting affordable car insurance.